 The “Introductory” Email

 As the name suggests, this is based on the premise of introducing yourself to the recipient.

-You may be tempted to sell your product or service.
+You may be tempted to sell your product or service, much like a marketer is instructed to do in a cold call.
 Although it would be easy to work in a “soft sell,” it’s not what you are going for.
 Resist the urge.